-On July 12, 1962, the Federal Power Commission (FPC), predecessor to the Federal Energy Regulatory Commission (FERC), granted the Public Utility District No. 1 of Douglas County, Washington (Douglas PUD) a 50-year license to construct and operate the Wells Project.
+On July 12, 1962, the Federal Power Commission (FPC), predecessor to the Federal Energy Regulatory Commission (FERC), granted the Public Utility District No. 1 of Douglas County, Washington (Douglas PUD) a 50-year license for the construction and subsequent operations of the Wells Project.
 The initial design and license for the Wells Project called for the installation of seven turbine-generator units.
 Construction of the Wells Project began in the fall of 1963.
 On February 2, 1965, the FPC approved Douglas PUD's application to amend the original license to include three additional generating units.
 Commercial operation of the originally-designed seven-unit Wells Project began on September 1, 1967.
 The three additional units were in commercial operation by January 24, 1969.